 Memphis is second in the nation in the total number of medical device manufacturers operating within its borders and neighboring areas.
-Local medical device manufacturers have joined forces to form the Greater Memphis Medical Device Council (GMMDC) which articulates the needs of its member companies to other entities in Memphis and the surrounding area, such as colleges, trade and vocational schools, high schools, and local businesses and industries.
-A recent report by the GMMDC indicated that there is an immediate need for over 100 skilled and trained machinists in the Memphis area.
-There is also very strong evidence that there will continue to be a need for machinists and other metal fabrication and finishing workers for many years to come.
+Local medical device manufacturers have joined forces to form the Greater Memphis Medical Device Council (GMMDC) which articulates the needs of its member companies to Southwest.
+A recent report by the GMMDC indicated that there is an immediate need for skilled and trained machinists in the Memphis which will remain for many years to come.

 The Machining Fundamentals Technical Certificate is designed to equip graduates with the basic machining skills that will enable them to find entry-level positions in the machining and metal fabrication fields.
 Emphasis is placed on manual machining and basic CNC topics.